gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a restored independent-separation reading that can then stabilize as a renewed mainline rather than remaining a transient terminal break event
 -	a stabilized independent mainline that can reopen to fresh weak relational recovery pressure without yet ceasing to be the dominant current reading
 -	a fresh recovery pressure that can then strengthen into a genuinely emerging lower-order relation without prematurely becoming joint choreography
--	and a lower-order relational return that can then persist as a durable corridor without yet requiring threshold-nearing re-promotion
+-	a lower-order relational return that can then persist as a durable corridor without yet requiring threshold-nearing re-promotion
+-	and a durable lower-order corridor that can strengthen further without yet becoming threshold-nearing joint return

 That distinction matters and appears to be maintainable so far.